mikeoverbay/PKGexplorer/README.md

 #### This is an on going project by me..
 Coffee_

+## Version 1.0.0.6
+Added code to search, find and extract every item related to a folders name.
+Very useful for finding all parts of a tank, building or other item.

 ## Version 1.0.0.5
 This fixes a bug with all files not showing in the in the view tree when a pkg is selected in the left list.